 Welcome to my first Track-by-Track!
 In these posts, I’ll be going through albums track by track and commenting on each one.
 I’ll usually include links to backstory and music videos, cuz why not keep it interactive?
-I chose Future Hearts by All Time Low for my first one, because I’ve been in love with these guys since junior year of high school.
+I chose Future Hearts by All Time Low for my first one, because I have loved this band since junior year of high school.
 This is their 5th studio album, released in 2015.
 If you’re a fan, comment your favorite track from the album!

 2. “Kicking and Screaming”